asymysh/miss_me_thru_da_fon/README.md

 Soulja boy wont tell you but your fellow teammates can!

-Rudimentary Discord bot coded in python utilising Twilio's REST API to call you when youre out cold.
+Some shit Discord bot coded in python utilising Twilio's REST API to call you when youre out cold.
 Feel free to add a star ⭐ to the repository if the bot saved your day :_)